SiteSupra/sitesupra-docs/docs/templating.rst

 Templating
 ==========

-SiteSupra uses `Twig <http://twig.sensiolabs.org/>`_ for templating.
-Nothing unusual, just some things are worth mentioning:
+SiteSupra uses `Twig <http://twig.sensiolabs.org/>`_ template engine.
+Nothing unusual, just few things worth to mention:

-* there's one Twig extension, ``CmsExtension``, that provides functions used to prepare CMS JS/CSS assets, and another one, called ``PageExtension``, that manages CMS-specific functions and tags (more on that later)
+* There's one Twig extension, called ``CmsExtension``, that provides functions for preparing and rendering CMS JS/CSS assets, and another one, called ``PageExtension``, that manages CMS-specific functions and tags (more on that later);
-* views reside in package's ``Resource\view`` folders, just like with Symfony
+* Views reside in package's ``Resource\view`` folders, just like in Symfony;
-* you can reference template inside a package, you can use shorthand syntax like ``{% extends 'SamplePackage:layouts/base.html.twig' %}``
+* You can reference template inside a package and use shorthand syntax like ``{% extends 'SamplePackage:layouts/base.html.twig' %}``.

-If you need to reference and render template, you can always access Twig environment by calling ``$container->getTemplating()``, or call ``renderResponse`` from your controller (package defaults to current package here):
+To reference and render a template you can always access Twig environment by calling ``$container->getTemplating()`` or call ``renderResponse`` from your controller (package defaults to current package here):

 .. code-block:: php